bcitdatacomm/game/README.md

 ## Building the game
 1. Download Unity
 2. Run the command `sudo ./make-library.sh` to compile the networking library
+3. Change the constant API_ADDRESS located at Assets/Scripts/R.cs:8 to the address of your instance of the web server.
-3. Open the project in Unity and run Unity's build process
+4. Open the project in Unity and run Unity's build process